eelmoham/videoAsk/README.md

 2. Run Docker Compose to build and start the services:

     ```bash
-    docker-compose up --build
+    docker-compose up --build -d
     ```

 3. Once the containers are up and running, you can access the client (VideoAsk) at [http://localhost:3000](http://localhost:3000) and the server at [http://localhost:5000](http://localhost:5000).

-4. To stop the services, use `Ctrl + C`, and then run:
+4. To stop the services, run:

     ```bash
     docker-compose down